-Join Gini von Courter for an in-depth discussion in this video Prompting for individual input with FILLIN, part of Mail Merge in Depth with Word 2016.
+Join Gini von Courter for an in-depth discussion in this video Prompting for individual input with FILLIN, part of Word 2016: Mail Merge in Depth.

 - [Voiceover] Just as Global Fill-in prompts us once Specific Fill-In will prompt us each time.
 Here's our use case.
 We're not offering everyone a 25% discount on all event packages.
 We're offering some of our clients 20%, some of them 15%, some of them 10%.
 And this is up to the person who's actually doing the merge because we have our event planners who are familiar with our customers and who've been in conversation with them, making the decision about how much they need to sweeten the pot to get the business.

 So this document, which is called Specific Fill-in is already open and when I open it, because it's already connected to a data source from the last thing we did, it's asking me is it okay to do the sequel connection, that's a prompt we've seen previously.
 And it also then prompted me with the Global Fill-in for a date, so this is the date that I just entered.
 Now what I want to do is do another very specific fill-in.
 So to introduce our new venue we're offering you and your clients a blank percent discount.

 So it could be that I want to only allow a number, and in that case I could just say, enter a percentage discount.
 25, 30, whatever, but it could be a substantial discount.
 If I don't want to nail it down and I don't want to leave even a little more running room for our event team I might just say, put in a word to describe the discount, or put in a percentage, your choice.
 So I can choose how much of this I ask about each time.
 But right now I'm going to only ask for a number and it's going to go right here, and they'll be a space after it so I'm going to just drop back there.